abhishekcha/MATCHBOX/work.md

  userAuth middleware
  add the userAuth middleware in profile api and a new connection requesst api set the expiry of jwt token and set to 10 days

+ create userschema method top getJWT()

+ explore for express.Router
+ create routes folder for managing auth profile request royters create authRouter and many more in auth.js import these router in app.js